matei-tm/SSDT-Continuous-Deployment-Project-Template-Helpers/README.md

 ### Advantages

 - the destination files collection can be saved and reused
-- alows filtered set of destination files
+- alows filtered subset of destination files
 - all the files can be checked in a single action
 - the "all" collection is protected from changes
 - the configuration setup is saved as json file